 to denote that you are explicitly defining a generator function.
 This is useful to ensure that, even if all the yields in your function are removed, it'll always be a generator function.
+Note that the async and yield keywords can be in any order.

-Explicit generator functions also support pattern-matching syntax, but not assignment function syntax, as an assignment function would create a generator return, which is usually undesirable.
+Explicit generator functions also support pattern-matching syntax, infix function definition, and assignment function syntax (though note that assignment function syntax here creates a generator return).